Switching Off after Work: Relaxation Techniques

 Point to note: You can’t be anxious and relaxed at the same time – it is physically impossible.

 Find out what works for you – examples of techniques available:

-Practise deep breathing at a regular time and in a quiet place where you won’t be disturbed.
+Practice deep breathing at a regular time and in a quiet place where you won’t be disturbed.
 Loosen or remove any tight clothes you have on, such as shoes or jackets.
 Make yourself feel completely comfortable.
-Sit in a comfy chair which supports your head or lie on the floor or a bed.
+Sit in a comfy chair that supports your head or lie on the floor or a bed.
 Place your arms on the chair arms, or flat on the floor or bed, a little bit away from the side of your body with the palms up.
 If you’re lying down, stretch out your legs, keeping them hip-width apart or slightly wider.
 If you are sitting in a chair, don’t cross your legs.

 Start to breathe in and out slowly and in a regular rhythm.
 Fill up the whole of your lungs with air, without forcing.
-Imagine you’re filling up a bottle, so that your lungs fill from the bottom.
+Imagine you’re filling up a bottle so that your lungs fill from the bottom.
 Breathe in through your nose and out through your mouth.
 Breathe in slowly and regularly counting from one to five (don’t worry if you can’t reach five at first).
 Then let the breath escape slowly, counting from one to five.
 Keep doing this until you feel calm.
 Breathe without pausing or holding your breath.
-Practise this relaxed breathing for three to five minutes, two to three times a day (or whenever you feel stressed).
+Practice this relaxed breathing for three to five minutes, two to three times a day (or whenever you feel stressed).

 “There is no need to go to India or anywhere else to find peace.
 You will find that deep place of silence right in your room, your garden or even your bathtub” Elizabeth Kubler-Ross